Doctor Julius No

 - Obfuscating Disability: Pretend to be blind for cover.

-- Professional Killers: On Dr. No's payroll.
+- Professional Killer: All three are professional killers on Dr. No's payroll.

 - Sinister Shades: As part of the blind disguise.